DataCite

 All data that are made accessible in the SND research data catalogue are assigned a DOI.
 The use of a DOI is an important component in making it possible for SND to fulfil our mission to support the access to, preservation, and reuse of research data.
 It is also a fundamental part of making research data FAIR (Findable, Accessible, Interoperable, Reusable).

 Assigning a DOI (or another PID) to data has other direct benefits for researchers.
 A unique identifier means that data are more discoverable, which increases the opportunity that data are reused or cited.
 A DOI also makes it possible to connect other important information that’s needed to provide a context for the data.
-That research data are accessible and have been assigned a PID is often a requirement if studies that are based on these data shall be published in a scientific journal.
+Additionally, it is often a requirement that research data are accessible and have been assigned a PID if studies based on these data shall be published in a scientific journal.
 If you reuse data that have a PID/DOI, it makes it easier to reference and show which version of the data that has been used.

 Further reading